Seboga-Inc/kodekloud-100-days-of-devops/README.md

 # 🚀 KodeKloud 100 Days of DevOps Challenge

-This repository documents my daily progress, notes, and learnings from the KodeKloud challenge.
+This repository documents my notes, and learnings from the KodeKloud challenge.

 ---